-You may require bidders to provide annual account information.
-For example showing the ratio between assets and liabilities.
-The PCS SPD module includes a list of commonly used financial ratios for you to pick from.

-You can only exclude bidders on the basis of ratios identified in the Contract Notice so you should ensure that they are accurate and relevant.
+You may require bidders to provide annual account information for example showing the ratio between assets and liabilities.
+(The PCS SPD module includes a list of commonly used financial ratios for you to pick from).
+You can only exclude bidders on the basis of ratios identified in the Contract Notice so you should be sure that they are accurate and relevant.

-You should also consider that not all bidders have an audited set of accounts.
-As a result you must determine, on a case by case basis, what is essential information.
-This should be specified in the contract notice.
+You should also take into consideration that not all bidders have an audited set of accounts.
+As a result, you must consider, on a case-by-case basis, what is essential information.
+This should be specified in the Contract Notice.